-IF beef, be sure to paper the top, and baste it well all the time it is roasting, and throw a handful of salt on it.
-When you see the smoke draw to the fire, it is near enough; then take off the paper, baste it well, and drudge it with a little flour to make a fine froth.
+If beef, be fure to paper the top, and baste it well all the time it is roasting, and throw a handful of salt on it.
+When you see the smoak draw to the fire, it is near enough; then take off the paper, baste it well, and drudge it with some flour to make a fine froth.
 Never salt your roast meat before you lay it to the fire, for that draws out all the gravy.
-If you would keep it a sew days before you dress it, dry it very well with a clean cloth, then flour it all over, and hang it where the air will come to it; but be sure always to mind that there is no damp place about it, if there is you must dry it well with a cloth, Take up your meat, and garnish your dish with nothing but horse-raddish.
+If you would keep it a few days before you dress it, dry it very well with a clean cloth, then slour it all over, and hang it where the air will come to it; but be sure always to mind that there is no damp place about it, if there is you must dry it well with a cloth.
+Take up your meat, and garnish your dish with nothing but horse-radish.